flsworld/comment-rick-n-morty/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 ### Launch tests suite
-Run all tests with
+Open a shell in the web container and run all tests with
 ```sh
     scripts/run_tests.sh
 ```
-To see the coverage, open the following file `backend/htmlcov/index.html` with your browser
+After having launched the tests, it is possible to see the coverage.
+To do so, open the following file `backend/htmlcov/index.html` with your browser

 ### Install pre-commit
-In order to remain focus on logic during development, pre-commit - a useful tool upon which it is able to install hooks - has been used.
+In order to remain focus on logic during development while not wasting time with trivial style nitpicks, pre-commit - a useful tool upon which it is able to install hooks - has been used.
 In this project
 * black was used to format the code
 * flake8 was used to check compliance with PEP8